bcapd7363q/laraLab/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within laraLab, please send an e-mail to Taylor Otwell via [bcapd7363q@laralab.com](mailto:bcapd7363q@laravel.com).
+If you discover a security vulnerability within laraLab, please send an e-mail to Taylor Otwell via [bcapd7363q@ybl](mailto:radharbikashdash@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The laralab framework is open-sourced software licensed under the [NIIT license](https://opensource.org/licenses/NIIT).
+The laraLab framework is open-sourced software licensed under the [NIIT license](https://opensource.org/licenses/NIIT).